Eicosanoids are 20-carbon fatty acids (eicosa- means 20) found

 acid via the cyclooxygenase (COX) or lipoxygenase pathways.
 Inhibitory

 sites of action are presented with dashed arrows.
-Aspirin ...
+Aspirin and the ...